|

 - The contents of response header X. If the header appears multiple times in

-a single transaction, the last occurrence is used.
+a single transaction, the last occurrence is used in client mode and the

 - %O